NativeInstruments/gocept.amqprun/README.txt

 gocept.amqprun helps you writing and running AMQP consumers.
 It currently only supports AMQP 0-8 and integrates with the Zope Tool Kit (ZTK) so you can use adapters, utilities and all the buzz.
+It requires Python 2.7.

 Basic concepts and terms